madeirasquared/shanti-mathias/writing.md

 If you somehow come across a copy of Sick Leave Journal's 'fiction' issue from 2021, there is a story I wrote in there!
 I think it's pretty good.
 If you are unlikely to run across copies of small Australian literary journals, email me and I can send you a pdf of the story probably.
 It involves cousins, pyramid schemes and anxious 19 year olds.

+_newsletters_
+[The American-ness of Christian memes](https://www.modernrelics.email/the-american-ness-of-christian-memes/) Rohan Salmond of the WONDERFUL newsletter Modern Relics let me write a post!

+[The next big target for disinformation?
+Climate change.](https://spinofffutureproof.substack.com/p/the-next-big-target-for-disinformation) I subbed in for [Ellen Rykers](https://www.ellenrykers.com/) and wrote an edition of Future Proof, her Spinoff newsletter focused on climate change

 _poetry_
 I write one good poem every two years!
 My dear friend Naomii has pointed out that the hit rate would be higher if I wrote more.
 Maybe one day some of these poems will come to live on this website, who knows?

 **zines**

 Mostly Good Ideas is the publishing imprint for my zines.
 You can find a full copy of [How to have a low-carbon adventure](https://mostlygoodideas.nz/zine) I might upload the full copies of my portent zines when there are more additions to the series.
 More zines are under way!
+The zines that I love most though are one-off zines produced for one specific person, a form of communication I can only wholeheartedly endorse!